Clearwater Wrongful Death Lawyer

 Exploring your legal options can be painful if you’ve recently lost a family member in an unexpected accident.
 It might not seem fair, but unfortunately, you only have a limited amount of time to take action.
 Once the time limits expire, you lose your right to sue for damages.

-In Florida, you have two years to file a lawsuit to recover compensation for wrongful death.
+In Florida, you have two years to file a lawsuit to recover compensation for wrongful death near you.
 If a government agency was to blame, you have six months to give the government notice of your intent to sue.

 You shouldn’t have to worry about navigating the legal system while you grieve.
-Let our lawyers investigate to find out what happened.
+Let our Clearwater wrongful death attorneys investigate to find out what happened.
 We’ll do everything we can to make the process as straightforward as possible for your family.
-Give us a call today to learn more about how a wrongful death attorney in Clearwater can help.
+Give us a call today to learn more about how a wrongful death lawyer in Clearwater can help.

 What if the Defendant Blames My Loved One for the Accident?

 Even if your loved one is no longer with us, insurance companies might still try to blame the victim for the accident.
 It’s a common insurance tactic because it can reduce the amount they have to pay.
 It sometimes works to scare the victim’s family into accepting a lowball settlement or dropping their claim entirely.

 Under Florida’s comparative negligence law, you don’t lose your right to compensation entirely if your loved one was partly to blame.
 Instead, liability is divided between all parties who share in the blame.
 Your damages award can be reduced to account for your loved one’s share of fault.

 For example, if your loved one was found to be 20% to blame, your compensation award will be reduced by 20%.
 In other words, you’re still entitled to hold the other responsible parties accountable for their role in causing the accident.

 Your loved one isn’t around to fight back, but our personal injury lawyers in Clearwater are here to help.
 We’ll do everything we can to challenge the defendant’s allegations and protect your right to full compensation.